chirpstack/chirpstack-gateway-mesh/README.md

-# ChirpStack Gateway Relay
+# ChirpStack Gateway Mesh

-**This project is work in progress!**

-ChirpStack Gateway Relay is a software component that can turn a LoRa<sup>&reg;</sup>
+ChirpStack Gateway Mesh is a software component that can turn a LoRa<sup>&reg;</sup>
 gateway into a relay.
 This makes it possible to extend the LoRa coverage, without the need to connect each LoRa gateway to the internet.

-The difference with the LoRa Alliance Relay protocol specification (TS011) is that this solution does not require any End Device modifications.

 ## Documentation and binaries

-Please refer to the [ChirpStack Gateway Relay](https://www.chirpstack.io/docs/chirpstack-gateway-relay/) for documentation and pre-compiled binaries.
+Please refer to the [ChirpStack Gateway Mesh](https://www.chirpstack.io/docs/chirpstack-gateway-mesh/) for documentation and pre-compiled binaries.

 ## Building from source

 ### Requirements

-Building ChirpStack Gateway Relay requires:
+Building ChirpStack Gateway Mesh requires:

 * [Nix](https://nixos.org/download.html) (recommended) and
 * [Docker](https://www.docker.com/)